 - 3.3 An entity whose financial statements comply with this FRS shall make an explicit and unreserved statement of such compliance in the notes.
-Financial statements shall not be described as complying with this FRS unless they comply with all the requirements of this FRS. - PBE3.3A A public benefit entity that applies the 'PBE' prefixed paragraphs shall make an explicit and unreserved statement that it is a public benefit entity. - \ 3.4 In special circumstances when management concludes that compliance with any requirement of this FRS or applicable legislation (only when it allows for a true and fair override) is inconsistent with the requirement to give a true and fair view, the entity shall depart from that requirement in the manner set out in paragraph 3.5. - \ 3.5 When an entity departs from a requirement of this FRS in accordance with paragraph 3.4, or from a requirement of applicable legislation, it shall disclose the following: - that management has concluded that the financial statements give a true and fair view of the entity's financial position, financial performance and, when required to be presented, cash flows; - (b) that it has complied with this FRS or applicable legislation, except that it has departed from a particular requirement of this FRS or applicable legislation to the extent necessary to give a true and fair view; and
+Financial statements shall not be described as complying with this FRS unless they comply with all the requirements of this FRS. - PBE3.3A A public benefit entity that applies the 'PBE' prefixed paragraphs shall make an explicit and unreserved statement that it is a public benefit entity. - 3.4 In special circumstances when management concludes that compliance with any requirement of this FRS or applicable legislation (only when it allows for a true and fair

+29 Irish small entities are required to comply with the requirements of paragraph 3.3.